You have no project, please create one:

 Public IP

-By default port forwarded ssh access (rdp for windows) is included when renting virtual machine or bare metal server.
-But it is also possible to assign a public IP address to the server which expose all ports to the Internet.
+By default port forwarded SSH access (RDP for Windows) is included when renting virtual machine or bare-metal server.
+But it is also possible to assign a public IP address to the server which exposes all ports to the Internet.

 Experimental Kubernetes Cluster